Empress Shi

-In the autumn of 23, the Xin capital Chang'an fell to Lülin rebels acting in concert with members of the Han's imperial Liu family.
+In the autumn of 23, the Xin capital Chang'an fell to Lulin rebels acting in concert with members of the Han's imperial Liu family.
 Wang Mang died in the battle at Weiyang Palace.
 It is unrecorded what happened to Empress Shi, although it is known that her father Shi Chen surrendered to the Han forces and was then executed.